 My Opinion on Licensed Anime Statues

 For consolidation purposes, I am only going to talk about licensed statues in this post.
 Buying unlicensed statues is a whole different ball-game that required an entire post of its own.
-If unlicensed statues are something you are interested in, you can read more about them here.
+If unlicensed statues are something you are interested in, you can read more about buying unlicensed anime statues.

 If you are looking for amazing statement pieces that have high-quality and detail, licensed statues are what you are looking for.
 They look great on display, and while they are very expensive, they are worth every penny.

 While I could buy many figures for the price of one statue, I find the quality and dynamic poses of these to be more appealing than the rest on this list.
 The detail you get on these figures is also top-notch with many including epic dioramas that further help bring the statue to life.

 With that said, quality does vary from studio to studio, but there are a handful who's work I'm continuously impressed by.
 The top on that list is Figurama Collectors.
 In terms of customer service, they are the best and their sculpts are phenomenal, so I recommend checking them out first if you are looking to get into statues!

 Another great studio you can buy anime statues from is Prime 1 Studio.
-Their statues, when purchased in the DX version, come with multiple display options and items, like face plates and hands.
-And there's of course Tsume, which have great anime statues also.
-Like I said, I personally prefer Figurama out of all the options, but I wanted to give you other studios you can browse as well.
+Their statues, when purchased in the DX version, come with multiple display options and items, like face plates and hands and they have some of my all-time favorite anime statues.
+Their Berserk line in particular is incredible as seen here in my review of the 1/3 scale Guts, The Black Swordsman statue.